 Casa Lapostolle Cuvee Alexandre Merlot 2001 (NW)

-(see "quick Swirl" review
+(see "quick Swirl" review for more info)

 This is an exceptional wine.
 I paid $16/bottle on sale; Wine Spectator scored it 90 points.
 This is a great buy from Chile!